-The County Office's Government-Wide Statement of Activities differs from the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balance because the Statement of Activities reports all expenses by their function rather than by their expense category.
-The function represents the general operational area within the County Office and groups related activities together.
-In addition, the Statement of Activities is adjusted for debt repayment, payments of post-employment benefits to retirees, difference between actuarially determined pension costs and actual employer contributions, change in compensated absences and net capital outlay expenditures.
+The County Office's Government-Wide Statement of Activities differs from the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balance because the Statement of Activities reports all expenses by their function rather than expense category.
+Each function combines related County Office operational activities.
+Further, the Statement of Activities is adjusted for debt repayment, payments of post-employment benefits to retirees, difference between actuarially determined and actual Pension and OPEB costs, change in compensated absences and net capital outlay expenditures.